WormyGels/apchemcs360/README.md

 ## Todo
 ### Instructor Section
-* Quiz categories (autosuggestions from already in database)
 * View quizzes per class by category
 * Placeholder for gradebook until student end is complete